sdcb/Sdcb.Arithmetic/README.md

   | Struct in class   | 82,055,792 ops | 1237ms |
   | Raw memory IntPtr | 15,543,619 ops | 1134ms |

-  As you can see, raw memory IntPtr design will benifits ~8.33% faster in `dowork` senario above, but reduces Struct in class design will be 5.2x faster in `init & dispose` senario.
+  As you can see, raw memory IntPtr design will benifits **~8.33%** faster in `dowork` senario above, but struct in class design will be **5.2x faster** in `init & dispose` senario.

-  Finally I choosed the Struct in class design in action, here is some existing Raw memory IntPtr design work if you also wants to test:
+  Finally I choosed the **struct in class** design, here is some existing Raw memory IntPtr design work if you also wants to check or test:
   * branch: https://github.com/sdcb/Sdcb.Arithmetic/tree/feature/gmp-raw-ptr
   * nuget-package: https://www.nuget.org/packages/Sdcb.Arithmetic.Gmp/1.0.10-preview.12